A computer program responds to a mouse click by running a function.

 moves the turtle to the location of the object

-.
+e.
 That function is given the

-name f
+name f by

-f = (e) -> moveto e
+f = (e) -> moveto e.

 Any name would work fine.

-2. The command click f
+2. The command click f tells the

-computer to call f
+computer to call f whenever

 the user clicks the mouse.